Anti-Money Laundering

 AML regulatory landscape

-Money laundering uses a series of financial transactions to convert the proceeds of crimes into “clean” money indistinguishable from any other funds.
+Anti-money laundering (AML) uses a series of financial transactions to convert the proceeds of crimes into “clean” money indistinguishable from any other funds.
 This three-stage process involves:

 • Placement of criminal proceeds into the financial system.